 The Provost and Executive Vice President for Academic Affairs provides leadership for matters that affect academic programs, research, and outreach.
-The Provost is the principal academic officer of the University with administrative responsibility for the colleges including the Michigan State University College of Law, academic programs, and all academic units including the Honors College, International Studies and Programs, and the Facility for Rare Isotope Beams.
+The Provost is the principal academic officer of the University with administrative responsibility for the colleges including the Michigan State University College of Law, academic programs, and all academic units including the Honors College and the Facility for Rare Isotope Beams (jointly with the Executive Vice President for Administration).

-The Office of the Provost also has administrative responsibility for academic support units: Undergraduate Education, the Hub for Innovation in Learning and Technology, International Studies and Programs, The Graduate School, Academic Human Resources, Academic Services, Enrollment Management and Academic Initiatives (including the Office of Admissions, the Office of Financial Aid, and the Office of the Registrar), Office for Inclusion and Intercultural Initiatives (jointly with the President), Academic Advancement Network, MSU Libraries, Information Technology Services (jointly with the Executive Vice President for Administrative Services), the Eli and Edythe Broad Art Museum, Student Health Services, Office of Planning and Budgets (jointly with the Executive Vice President for Administrative Services), Student-Athlete Support Services, University Outreach and Engagement (including the Wharton Center for Performing Arts and Institute for Arts and Creativity, and the MSU Museum), the WorkLife Office, and the Office of the Secretary for Academic Governance.
+The Office of the Provost also has administrative responsibility for academic support units: Undergraduate Education; the Hub for Innovation in Learning and Technology; International Studies and Programs; the Graduate School; Academic Human Resources; Academic Services, Enrollment Management, and Academic Initiatives (including the Office of Admissions, the Office of Financial Aid, and the Office of the Registrar); Academic Advancement Network; University Collections and Arts Initiatives;

+Student Health and Wellness; Student Affairs and Services; Office of the Dean of Students; Assessment, Academic Program Review, and Accreditation; MSU Youth Programs; MSU Libraries; the Eli and Edythe Broad Art Museum; Office of Planning and Budgets (jointly with the Executive Vice President for Administration); Student-Athlete Support Services; University Outreach and Engagement (including the Wharton Center for Performing Arts and Institute for Arts and Creativity, and the MSU Museum); the WorkLife Office; and the Office of the Secretary for Academic Governance.